toolbuddy/papoGen/README.md

 * Use Markdown format as configuration
 * Different from the following format
-* Generate from the file in Markdown directly
+* Generate from Markdown files
 * Support multiple Markdown files as input
 * Supporting model: `md_doc`
 * Example command